hftbattle/documentation/en/strategy/strategy_how_to.md

             strat.add_limit_order(dir, best_price, amount)
 {%- endcodetabs %}

-A drawback of this approach - if the best price is changed, but we do not react on it.
+A drawback of this approach - if the best price is changed, we will not react on it.

-It can lead for us not to trade for a considerable time along one of the directions.
+It can lead to the risk that we will not be able to trade in one of the directions for a considerable time.
-To get the price of our active order we use the [orders_by_dir()](/api/SecurityOrdersSnapshot.md#orders_by_dir) method of the [SecurityOrdersSnapshot](/api/SecurityOrdersSnapshot.md#) class.
+To get the price of our active order we would use the [orders_by_dir()](/api/SecurityOrdersSnapshot.md#orders_by_dir) method of the [SecurityOrdersSnapshot](/api/SecurityOrdersSnapshot.md#) class.

 The complete code of the strategy is given below: